-This past Wednesday, Bob Vokey stopped by the Team Titleist forums to answer member questions about his new Vokey Design SM8 wedges.
+This past Wednesday, Bob Vokey stopped by the Team Titleist forums to review and answer member questions about his new Vokey Design SM8 wedges.
 The response from Team Titleist members was overwhelming with nearly 400 questions in the queue for The Voke.
 Though Bob would have answered every single question if it were up to him, we had him focus on 25 questions that covered a large majority of insight Team Titleist was after.
 You can find Voke's top 10 responses below.
 If you're brave enough, you can scan the 19 pages of questions to find all 25 of Bob's responses.

 Voke also recorded video answers for 3 Team Titleist members which have been included below.
 A big congrats to those 3 members as they are also the winners of the Vokey Shop Prize Packs!

 If you're interested in participating in Q&As and sweepstakes in the near future, please make sure you're signed up for Team Titleist by registering here.
 To unlock even more exclusive Team Titleist opportunities, please ensure your profile is 100% complete.